awhillas/django-concierge/README.md

     path("concierge/", include("django_concierge.urls")),

+3. Add the following in you base HTML template(s) which will include the JavaScript needed to gather the analytics data:

+    {% include "concierge/concierge_js_header.html" %}

-3. Run `python manage.py migrate` to create the models.
+4. Run `python manage.py migrate` to create the models.

-4. Start the development server and visit the admin to view the analytics dashboard.
+5. Start the development server and visit the admin to view the analytics dashboard.

-5. You will need to add a JavaScript snippet to your base template(s) which will gather the analytics data and send it to the server via AJaX.
+6. You will need to add a JavaScript snippet to your base template(s) which will gather the analytics data and send it to the server via AJaX.